Gwen-Bradbury/MS3/README.md

 ### Hosting on GitHub pages -

+1. Created a Github account at https://github.com My account url; https://github.com/Gwen-Bradbury.

-1. Visit GitPod workspace.
+2. Visit GitPod workspace.

-2. Create the Flask App.
+3. Create the Flask App.

-3. Use the CLI to tell Heroku which applications and dependencies are required to run the application via the, pip3 freeze --local > requirements.txt command.
+4. Create requirements.txt file.

-4. Create the Procfile via echo web: python walkapp.py > Procfile.
+5. Create the Procfile via echo web: python walkapp.py > Procfile.

-5. Create env.py file to store the following information:
+6. Create env.py file to store the following information:
 - IP
 - PORT
 - MONGO_URI
 - SECRET_KEY
 - MONGO_DBNAME

-6. Use -
+7. I uploaded all files to my Github repository located at this url; https://github.com/Gwen-Bradbury/MS3 which is for this individual project, using

  * git add . - To add files to staging area.

  * git commit -m "message here" - To commit the files.

  * git push - To push the committed files to the origin master branch on github.

+8. To publish the project to see it on the web, I then went into the Settings on my respository, scrolled down to the heading, GitHub Pages.
+Under the Source setting, I used the drop-down menu to select master branch as a publishing source and saved it.
+Refreshed the github page, and you are then given a url where your page is published; Your site is published at https://gwen-bradbury.github.io/MS3/

 #### Used Commands during Deployment -